-Mesh systems are best deployed in sprawling suburban homes of 2,000 square feet or more, especially those with multiple floors and expansive outdoor coverage needs, such as a patio, pool, or workshop/garage, or in dense urban environments pummeled by competing and often interfering Wi-Fi signals from neighboring apartments.
-For instance, when I search for a Wi-Fi network in my NYC apartment, 24 additional networks show up on the list in addition to my own.
+Mesh systems are best deployed in sprawling suburban homes of 2,000 square feet or more, especially those with multiple floors and expansive outdoor coverage needs, such as a patio, pool, or workshop/garage, or in dense urban environments pummelled by competing and often interfering Wi-Fi signals from neighboring apartments.
+For instance, when searching for a Wi-Fi network in a typical NYC apartment, a couple dozen networks are likely to show up, as well as your own.

-In most cases, you'll be guided though the set-up via an app, which also provides performance information and access to other features such as allowing guests to easily connect to your network or parental controls that curtail connectivity and web/app access to specified users and devices connected to the mesh network.
+No matter which mesh network you buy, you'll be guided though the set-up via an app, which often also provides performance information and access to other features such as allowing guests to easily connect to your network or parental controls that curtail connectivity and web/app access to specified users and devices connected to the mesh network.

 More importantly, mesh systems also differentiate substantially in their connectivity logic and specifications, including which frequencies they connect via, the number of radios included, and especially how the system nodes talk to each other and to the base unit.

 For instance, as noted, some mesh units provide a separate Wi-Fi channel over which the system nodes talk to each other.
-As a result, there's more bandwidth for the devices on the system to talk to the internet and each other.
+As a result, there's more bandwidth for the devices (like your TV and smart home gadgets) on the system to talk to the internet and each other.

 Some mesh systems also have an outer performance limit.
-In my tests, few systems delivered the full 300Mbps service I subscribe to, but all delivered at least 50Mbps to all outlying nooks and crannies, many more than 200Mbps.
-Few of you likely subscribe to 300Mpbs service, so a comparatively "faster" system may be akin to killing a fly with an anvil for you.
+In our tests, few systems delivered the full 300Mbps service we subscribe to, but all delivered at least 50Mbps to all outlying nooks and crannies of the home, many more than 200Mbps.

 As a result, each mesh system can produce wildly different results depending on deployment.